BazookaDeploy/Docs/Deploy.rst

 Deploy
 ===================================

 Bazooka allows you to define your application deploy process by composing different tasks.
-Each task can be of a differente type and have different options to allow you to customize your deploy.
+Each task can be of a different type and have different options to allow you to customize your deploy.

 Deploy task
 ---------------------------